-19. Click on the first tween.
-I.e. click anywhere on the Star timeline between frame 1 and frame 24.
+20. Click on the first tween.
+I.e. click anywhere on the Star timeline between frame 1 and frame 12.

-The properties panel on the right will now show the tween properties instead of the object properties.
+The properties panel at the bottom will now show the tween properties instead of the object properties.

-20. Change the Ease option to -90 (with the minus sign).
-Changing this property to a negative number will mean that instead of moving at a constant speed, the object will start moving slowly and speed up.
-You can enter the number in to the space next to the Ease label or you can simply drag left or right on the number until you see the value you want.

-- 21. Click on the second tween and change the Ease option to 90.
-Setting this to a positive number will make the object start moving quickly and then slow down. - 22.
+- 21. Change the Ease option to -90 (with the minus sign).
+Changing this property to a negative number will mean that instead of moving at a constant speed, the object will start moving slowly and speed up. - 22.
+Click on the second tween and change the Ease option to 90.
+Setting this to a positive number will make the object start moving quickly and then slow down. - 23.
 Click on the third tween and change the Rotate option to CW.
-This will make the object rotate in a clockwise direction as it moves (you can change the number next to it to determine how many times it will rotate in the course of its movement). - 23.
-Change the Ease option for the last two tweens so that they are the same as the first two tweens. - 24.
-Preview the animation to see the effect of the tween property changes. - 25.
+This will make the object rotate in a clockwise direction as it moves (you can change the number next to it to determine how many times it will rotate in the course of its movement). - 24.
+Change the Ease option for the last two tweens so that they are the same as the first two tweens. - 25.
+Preview the animation to see the effect of the tween property changes. - 26.
 Save the changes to your file (this should be becoming a regular habit by now).